WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/commas.md

 **Examples**

-[tip] Sometimes okay: Write accessible, inclusive documentation. [/tip]
+[tip] **Sometimes okay:** Write accessible, inclusive documentation. [/tip]
 [tip] **Recommended:** Write documentation that is accessible and inclusive of all readers. [/tip]

 ## Commas and other clauses

 Generally, it is beneficial to use commas for setting off specific kinds of clauses for better comprehension.
 - Use a comma before the word *which* at the beginning of a nonrestrictive clause.
-See [Pronouns - Relative pronouns]() for additional details.
+For more information, see [Relative pronouns](https://make.wordpress.org/docs/style-guide/language-grammar/pronouns/#relative-pronouns).
 - Put a semicolon, period, or a dash before a conjunctive adverb such as *therefore, hence, besides, however*, and insert a comma after the adverb.
 - Don't use a comma before the causal conjunction *because* unless it is being used at the start of a nonrestrictive clause.